The Identity of The Study Program

 |Being a citizen who is faith and devotes to God Almighty, prides and loves the country, as well as having a moral, ethical, and a good personality||Direct instruction, group and classroom discussions, assignment-based learning.||Written tests (mid and final exams), writing papers, presentations.

 The study period to complete the study at the Mathematics Education Study Program is 4 years (8 semesters).
-Group of courses and the number of credits to be completed at the study program are presented in Table 3 below.
+The group of courses and the number of credits to be completed at the study program are presented in Table 3 below.

 Number of course credits, and percentages of the group of courses